Atalykis/First-React-Ts-Project/README.md

 node out/index.js

-in the front folder to run de client-side.
+in the front folder to run the client-side.